EarthScope/ispaq/README.md

 **PDF_Preferences** has three entries describing PDF output.

 * `pdf_type:` should be followed by either "text","plot", or "text,plot".
-"text" will output PDF information in a csv format file with frequency, power, and hits columns.
+"text" will output PDF information in a csv format file with frequency, power, and hits columns, or to a database.
 "plot" will output a PDF plot in a png format file.
 "text,plot" will output both.